 The Willis Towers Watson group of companies has an established Enterprise Risk Management Framework which ensures the risks faced by group companies are effectively identified, assessed, managed and monitored.
-We are developing a risk-based approach to assessing our critical supply arrangements, which includes confirmation that modern slavery provisions exist, and which will require suppliers to articulate the steps that they have in place to ensure that they are managing the potential risks of modern slavery in their own supply chain.
-This Supplier Risk Framework aligns with the enterprise risk management approach and will help us ensure that the risks faced are effectively identified and assessed, allowing for a consistent approach to the management of any potential risk of modern slavery and human trafficking in our own supply chain.
+A risk-based approach to assessing our critical supply arrangements is now operational which includes confirmation that modern slavery provisions exist.
+This Supplier Risk Framework aligns with the Enterprise Risk Management approach and will help us ensure that the risks faced are effectively identified and assessed, allowing for a consistent approach to the management of any potential risk of modern slavery and human trafficking in our own supply chain.